 This approach to GUI layout has a strong mathematical basis - it's based on an algorithm called Cassowary.
 It's also the basis of the widget auto-layouts tools introduced in OS X 10.7 and iOS 6.

-Now we've set up the container, we can set the container as the content of the main app window:
+Now we've set up the container, we return the outer container that holds all the UI content.
+This container will be the content of the app's main window: